tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## Timer

+VB: The first sentence is incomplete.
+Say what the timer is or "The firmware has a general purpose 32-bit timer".
+VB: What is the initial value?
+Worth mentioning?

-A general purpose 32 bit timer.
-The timer will count down every cycle from the initial value to one.
-In order to handle long time sequences (minutes, hours, days) there is also a 32 bit prescaler.
-Since the CPU is running at 18 MHz setting the prescaler to 18_000_000 means the timer will tick every second.
+The general purpose 32-bit timer counts down every cycle from the initial value to one.
+In order to handle long time sequences (minutes, hours, days) there is also a 32-bit prescaler.
+If the prescaler is set to 18_000_000, the timer ticks every second because the CPU is running at 18 MHz.

 ## UART